CrossQuestBS/CrossQuestPOC/README.md

 This is a proof of concept for an alternative Beat Saber Quest modding ecosystem.

+## How it works
+1. Gets list of assemblies from PC game (uses files in FilesToGet)
+2. Creates a new Unity Project using Unity Editor CLI (batchmode)
+3. Copy over files from UnityBaseProject to Unity Project
+4. Copy assemblies from PC game to Unity Project
+5. Install mods defined in ModFile provided
+6. Compile using Unity Editor CLI (batchmode)
+7. Extract IL2CPP and other configuration files compiled APK
+8. Copy over the extracted files to Quest Game APK
+9. Clear Game Cache to delete cached IL2CPP Metadata
+10. Installs game to device

 ## Requirements to run
 * Beat Saber Quest APK 1.42.0
 * Beat Saber PC game (Available through cross-buy)